Phosphate sensing by PhoPR regulates the cytotoxicity of Staphylococcus aureus

 Abstract

 Staphylococcus aureus has evolved a complex regulatory network to coordinate expression of virulence factors, including cytolytic toxins, with host environmental signals.
-Central to this network are two-component systems, in which a histidine kinase senses an external signal and activates a response regulator via phosphorylation, leading to changes in gene expression.
-Using a comprehensive screen of transposon mutants in each of the non-essential histidine kinase and response regulatory genes in S. aureus , we demonstrate that 11 of these 16 systems regulate cytotoxicity.
-Further characterisation of a phoP mutant revealed that its impact on cytotoxicity is mediated through the Agr quorum-sensing system.
-Notably, we found that unphosphorylated PhoP is an activator of Agr activity, while phosphorylated PhoP also acts as a weak activator of Agr activity in high phosphate environments but as a repressor in low phosphate environments.
+Central to this network are two-component systems (TCSs), in which a histidine kinase senses an external signal and activates a response regulator via phosphorylation, leading to changes in gene expression.
+Using a comprehensive screen of transposon mutants in each of the non-essential histidine kinase and response regulator genes in S. aureus , we demonstrate that 11 of these 16 systems regulate cytotoxicity.
+Further characterization of the phosphate-sensing PhoPR system revealed that PhoP affects cytotoxicity in a manner mediated through the Agr quorum-sensing system.
+Notably, we found that unphosphorylated PhoP is an activator of Agr activity, whilst phosphorylated PhoP also acts as a weak activator of Agr activity in high-phosphate environments but as a repressor in low-phosphate environments.
+Furthermore, overexpression of PhoP resulted in upregulation of α -type phenol-soluble modulins, which may also contribute to the cytotoxicity phenotype observed in the phoP mutant.
 Overall, we have demonstrated that phosphate sensing through PhoPR is a novel regulator of cytotoxicity in S. aureus .
 Moreover, our study challenges the canonical model of TCSs as simple on/off systems and highlights the importance of unphosphorylated response regulators in gene regulation.

 Article activity feed